dylannnn/ncss/README.md

 Structural classes
 ------------------

-Structural classes provide a semantic context for the underlaying elements.
+Structural classes provide a semantic context for the underlaying elements and are preferably utilized to define a layout.

 Syntax: <code>.{context}</code> and <code>.{context}-{name}</code>